puppetlabs-toy-chest/puppet-quest-guide/quests/the_forge.md

 `postgresql`.
 The `puppetlabs` corresponds to the name of the Forge user account that uploaded the module to the Forge.
 This distinguishes different users' versions of a module when you're browsing the Forge and during installation.
-When a module is installed, however, this account name is not included in the module directory name.
+When a module is installed, this account name is not included in the module directory name.
 If you aren't aware of this, it could cause some confusion; identically named modules will conflict if you try to install them on the same master.